The purpose of this free mini-class is to teach you practical ways to reconnect to plants, self and soil.

-Robin Harford is a professional forager, ethnobotanical researcher, wild food educator and sensory botanist.
+Robin Harford is a plant-based forager, ethnobotanical researcher, and wild food educator.

 He gathers wild edible plants on a daily basis, and is the creator of the UK’s leading wild food site eatweeds.co.uk, which is listed in The Times Top 50 websites for food and drink.